 - Children must bring their own, clearly labelled drinking bottle.

-- Regularly clean the setting, especially those places where a lot of contact will take place.
+- We will regularly clean the setting, especially those places where a lot of contact will take place.

-- Keep doors open, where possible, to limit the numbers touching handles and door plates.
+- We will keep doors open, where possible, to limit the numbers touching handles and door plates.

-- Minimise contact and mixing with other ‘bubble’ groups in school.
-The children would stay in their ‘bubble’ during the day and would only have minimal passing contact with children and staff from outside their ‘bubble’.
+- We will minimise contact and mixing with other ‘bubble’ groups in school.
+The children would stay in their ‘bubble’ during the day and would only have minimal passing contact with children from outside their ‘bubble’.

-- Stagger the start and end of the school day for each ‘bubble’.
-This will probably mean a shorter school day and we will give you a time that you must adhere to.
-The 2m rule will apply for parents/carers as they drop children off.
+- We will stagger the start and end of the school day for each ‘bubble’.
+The social distancing rule will apply for parents/carers as they drop children off.

-- Stagger lunchtimes and playtimes for each ‘bubble’.
+- We will stagger lunchtimes and playtimes for each ‘bubble’.

-- Have arrangements in place for children to be met at the gates.
+- We have arrangements in place for children to be met at the gates.
 Parents/carers will not be able to enter the premises and must remain 2M from the drop-off point.

 - Children should be brought to school by one person only.
 If you have other children who you cannot leave at home, you would need to ensure that they remain at least 2M from the drop off point and other people.